jrp8401/bid_modeling/README.md

 Since this company is based in Orange County in is unsiprising to see that the majority of the jobs are local.
 Bids outside of OC do not do well.

+# Feature Engineering
+I initially created a column for each category in all of the features.